Take a Shot on Pfizer

 Pfizer’s stock is extremely undervalued.
 We expect management to improve its valuation multiple by successfully bringing new oncology medications to market.
 As the company continues to invest in their research and development, new solutions to tomorrow’s medical problems will benefit the company, its shareholders, and patients.

-DISCLAIMER: The opinions expressed in this publication are for general informational purposes only and are not intended to represent specific advice.
+DISCLAIMER: Unless otherwise noted, all publications have been written by a registered Advising Representative and reviewed and approved by a person different than its preparer.
+The opinions expressed in this publication are for general informational purposes only and are not intended to represent specific advice.
+Any securities discussed are presumed to be owned by clients of Schneider & Pollock Management Inc. and directly by its management.
 The views reflected in this publication are subject to change at any time without notice.
 Every effort has been made to ensure that the material in this publication is accurate at the time of its posting.
 However, Schneider & Pollock Wealth Management Inc. will not be held liable under any circumstances to you or any other person for loss or damages caused by reliance of information contained in this publication.
-You should not use this publication to make any financial decisions and should seek professional advice from someone who is legally authorized to provide investment advice to assess your goals and objectives, personal circumstances, and make an informed suitability assessment.
+You should not use this publication to make any financial decisions and should seek professional advice from someone who is legally authorized to provide investment advice after making an informed suitability assessment.